 “Our biggest problem is that the board isn’t active!”

 Have you ever heard those words coming out of your mouth before?
 If so, you are probably searching for ways to empower and motivate your board.
+Engaging board members without inviting chaos can be tricky.

 Nothing would make you happier than to see individual board members demonstrate some personal initiative on behalf of your cause…right?